Myles Straw Preview, Player Props: Guardians vs. Twins

 Myles Straw At The Plate

-- Straw is hitting .239 with 15 doubles, three triples, a home run and 38 walks.
+- Straw has 15 doubles, three triples, a home run and 38 walks while hitting .238.

-- Straw has an RBI in 21 of 121 games this year, with multiple RBI in four of them.
+- Straw has picked up an RBI in 17.2% of his games this year, with two or more RBI in 3.3% of his games.

-- He has scored in 33.1% of his games this season, with two or more runs scored in 5.8%.
+- He has scored in 40 of 122 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.